SoonIter/soon-cli/README.md

 export * from './createMotionTransform/index';
 ```

+### githook

+config the githook in one click

+· `pnpm install -D simple-git-hooks lint-staged @commitlint/cli @commitlint/config-conventional`
+· generate `.commitlintrc`
+· add `prepare` script and "simple-git-hooks" and "lint-staged" to `package.json`

 ### My Owesome Templates

 - [sooniter-lib-template-monorepo](https://github.com/SoonIter/sooniter-lib-template-monorepo) - my template of monorepo project with pnpm and vitest